-For various reasons, we highly recommend this chicken pizza crust, but if you go solely for flavor, it would be a personal choice.
-Since fathead pizza is a little easier to make than this low carb chicken pizza crust, this might be a valid reason to go for fathead pizza.
+We highly recommend this chicken pizza crust for various reasons, but if you go solely for flavor, it would be a personal choice.
+Since fathead pizza is a little easier to make than this low-carb chicken pizza crust, this might be a valid reason to go for fathead pizza.

 Chicken Crust Pizza is low on Carbs

 There are a few carbohydrates from the egg and cheese, but other than that, this crust is void of carbs.
-Almond flour, egg, shredded cheese and cheese creame are are used to make Fathead crust, which can result in increasing the carb count, particularly when you top it with tons of vegetables and tomato sauce.
+Almond flour, egg, shredded cheese, and cheese cream are used to make Fathead crust, which can result in increasing the carb count, particularly when you top it with tons of vegetables and tomato sauce.
 Starting with a lower carbohydrate crust is always good because it leaves you with more choices for toppings!